 Fraud Watch: New Report Tells How Workers Rip You Off

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »How do employees steal from your business?
+Opinions expressed by Entrepreneur contributors are their own.How do employees steal from your business?
 A new report from the Association of Certified Fraud Executives counts the ways.
 And no surprise, small businesses are the most vulnerable to inside theft jobs.
 Big companies have formal whistleblower programs, they have trainings, they have multiple finance-department employees watching each other.
 Small businesses?
 They've usually got nothing in this department.
 The results can be catastrophic.

 The global survey found a typical company loses 5 percent of its annual revenue to fraud, which translates into $2.9 trillion in ripoffs.
 The median loss was $160,000 and nearly one-quarter of the frauds reported involved losses over $1 million.